simonhamp/laravel-nova-csv-import/README.md

 Define a `canImportResource` method to use more complex logic to decide if this Resource can be shown during import.
 If defined, this takes precedence over the `$canImportResource` property.

+### Exclude certain fields

+CSV Import aims to respect your Nova configuration, but there are times when you want your imports to behave slightly differently to your Nova interface.
+For that you can use the `excludeAttributesFromImport()` method:

 `public static function excludeAttributesFromImport(): array`
 *Default:* `[]`
 Define a `excludeAttributesFromImport` method that returns an array of attribute names that you want to _exclude_ from